binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

   compiling even moderately large programs painfully slow.
 Think about the earliest Raspberry Pi models.

-A cross toolchain enables us to use a separate system with plenty of memory, CPU cores, storage and a powerful OS to build software for the target.
-The outputs will then be copied to the target (using a programmer, an SD card or whatever the target boots from) and run.
+A cross toolchain allows using a separate system with plenty of memory, CPU cores, storage and a powerful OS to run the build.
+The outputs will then be copied to the target using a programmer, an SD card or whatever the target boots from, and run.

 A typical scenario involves using an x86-64 system to build software for some low-power ARM system.
 And often, this software will consist of a Linux-based system especially crafted for the task at hand.
-Many steps are required to build such complete, albeit small, system:
+Many steps are required to build such complete, albeit small, system.
+We need:

-* we need a bootloader to take off after the hardware has initialized itself in order to load the kernel and other stuff (device tree blobs, initrd) into memory;
+* a bootloader to take off after the hardware has initialized itself, to load the kernel, device tree blobs and initial ramdisks into memory;
-* we need a Linux kernel supporting the target architecture and the devices present on the board;
+* a Linux kernel supporting the target architecture and the devices present on the board;
-* we need a set of basic libraries that offer standard services, such as standard C and C++ libraries;
+* a set of basic libraries, such as standard C and C++ libraries;
-* we need standard tools that make up the skeleton of the system: an init system, a shell, utilities like `cp`, `ls` and more;
+* standard tools that make up the skeleton of the system: an init system, a shell, utilities like `cp`, `ls`, …;
-* we need fundamental files used by libraries and tools and runtime, such as `/etc/fstab`, `/etc/passwd`, `/etc/inittab`.
+* essential files used by libraries and tools and runtime, such as `/etc/fstab`, `/etc/passwd`, `/etc/inittab`.

-However, the first step to be able to build any of the above for our embedded system is to grab a cross-toolchain that targets it.
-With that, we'll be able to build the bootloader, the kernel and so on.
+However, the first step to be able to build any of the above for an embedded system is to grab a cross-toolchain that targets it.

 While there are many resources about building cross-compiled kernels, bootloaders and basic utilities, there is not much information about